pscott/starknet-devnet/page/docs/guide/cairo1-support.md

 Declaring, deploying and interacting with Cairo 1 contracts is supported in the latest version of starknet-devnet.
 Declaration body only includes the [Sierra](https://docs.starknet.io/documentation/architecture_and_concepts/Contracts/cairo-1-and-sierra/) of your contract class, so Devnet needs to compile it to Casm.

 Make sure your Devnet is using the same compiler version that you used for the compilation of the contract class being declared.
-To successfully declare a contract compiled with Cairo v1.1.0, if on an x86 machine, you don't have to do anything.
+To successfully declare a contract compiled with v2.0.0-rc5, if on an x86 machine, you don't have to do anything.
 On another architecture, or if you want to specify a custom version of the Cairo 1 compiler, you need to specify your local compiler.
 Use one of:

 - `--cairo-compiler-manifest <PATH_TO_CARGO_TOML>`
 - `--sierra-compiler-path <PATH_TO_SIERRA_EXECUTABLE>`

-By default, Devnet runs the compiler with `--add-pythonic-hints` and `--allowed-libfuncs-list-name experimental_v0.1.0`.
+By default, Devnet runs the compiler with `--add-pythonic-hints`.
 Modify this with Devnet's `--compiler-args` CLI argument.
 You will probably want to use the same set of flags that you used when originally compiling.
 E.g. if in your development environment you ran `starknet-sierra-compile` with `--add-pythonic-hints` and `--allowed-libfuncs-list-file /my/path/to/lib_funcs.json`, you should start Devnet with (notice the quotes):
 ```
 $ starknet-devnet --compiler-args "--add-pythonic-hints --allowed-libfuncs-list-file /my/path/to/lib_funcs.json"`
 ```